 Mixed reviews on ease of use

-- Experienced webmasters: Using Joomla requires at least an average level of web building knowledge.
-The number of available options is great for experienced developers to play with, but beginners might have a difficult time.
+- Experienced webmasters – Joomla requires at least an average level of web building knowledge.
+The flexibility of its editor enables experienced developers to fully-customize every aspect of the website they are working on.

 - Content-heavy websites: Multiple reviewers mentioned how easy it is to upload, edit, and manage content within Joomla’s system.

-The Joomla pricing guide shows that it’s free since it’s an open source application.
+Joomla’s pricing guide shows that it’s an open-source application and is, therefore, free to use.
 Applications similar to it have monthly fees that range from $0 to $50 for those with basic functionalities, while tools with more extensive offerings can cost up to $400 per month.

 Boutiques, restaurants, and other businesses that prefer an elegant look and an easy-to-use interface